 We use statements linked to the National Curriculum objectives for Writing.
-We assess against age related expectations for each year group and use 'Talk and Write' tasks at the end of every half term for assessment.
-Internal moderations of writing assessments are carried out every term for all year groups.
+We assess against age related expectations for each year group and use 'Talk and Writing' tasks at the end of every month for assessment.
+Internal moderations of writing assessments are carried out every term for all year groups